Security-Onion-Solutions/securityonion-docs/other-supported-logs.rst

    rita:
      enabled: True

-This will configure :ref:`filebeat` to start the :ref:`filebeat` inputs for :ref:`rita`.
-The inputs look for the following files:
+This will enable the following :ref:`filebeat` inputs:

 ``/nsm/rita/beacons.csv``